RaspberryPI – Commands cheat sheet

 Requirements

-To learn how to rightly find yourself in the Linux world, it's best to deal with it directly.
-“Learning by doing” so to speak.
+To learn how to find your way in the Linux world, it's best to get right into it.
+"Learning by doing" so to say.
 Don't be afraid to break something.
-The worst thing that could happen is that you have to reinstall Raspian.
+The worst that could happen is that you have to reinstall Raspian.

-How to do that and how you generally configured a working RaspberryPI I described in the following articles:
+How to do that and how to configure a working RaspberryPI in general is described in the following articles:

 RaspberryPI – The First Configuration